EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 Today I successfully managed to refactor a lot of the code so that going forward my project and scripts are laid out in a more structured way.
 This will make it easier to add new components to the game without spending hours implementing them.
 I've also added a health bar system so for testing I can more acccurately see what's going.

 ## 16th October, 2019
 I added some lighting effects and re-wrote some of the code.
+I still need to add attack animations and do some bug fixing on my attacking.
+I also need to add enemy patrolling and attacking.
+Once this is done, I can start on level design and then on enemy design.
+I hope to have this ready for the deadline on the 13th of November.